jeff-adkisson/swe-3313-fall-2023/project/README.md

 Your requirements will be detailed, precise, grammatically correct and correctly spelled, and well-organized.
 Your requirements will strive to be complete and have no errors of omission (missing requirements) or errors of inclusion (unnecessarily adding to the scope of the project).
 Each requirement will be assigned a priority, an estimate of effort (no more than 5 days, no less than .25 days), and whether it is functional or non-functional.

 After reading the customer's notes, you will note the customer mentions a lot of screens or pages.
 These hint how your application will be organized and data flows through the system.
-Note that carefully when working out your requirements.
+Sometimes you might find that a single screen is a full size epic with many stories under it or a screen is quick to make and is a single story,.
+Note the screens carefully when working out your requirements.
 Also carefully note data format items, such as currency.

+In addition to what the customer wrote, you bring your own experience using software to this.
+The customer has left many things unsaid, but the expectation is there.
+For example, the customer expects it will be easy to use and navigation is friendly with lots of ways to move forward, back, and cancel.
+You need to think about this and really decide how to make a friendly app.
+If it's not friendly, it will not sell the inventory... users will just go to another online store that is easier to use.

 Your requirements MUST be properly written.
 Review the requirements lecture how to write good stories.
 In particular, well-written requirements have some or all of the following:

--  A subject and a verb (always).
+-  A subject and a verb (always)
 -  Who is performing an action, such as "The user must..." or "The system must produce a CSV report..."
 -  Enough information to avoid ambiguity, but not overly long.
 -  Examples of calculations, such as how to compute a total.

-Well-written requirements also are not too large.
+Well-written requirements are not too large or too small.
 If you find the estimated effort is really large, ask if it is really properly decomposed into a reasonably sized story.

+Keep your functional requirements free of technical language.
+The functional requirements should therefore be customer-friendly and using language the customer will understand.
+I personally believe non-functional requirements are often technical in nature, so you can use light technical language there.
+That said, the correct plan for deeply technical work is in your technical design, so even the non-functional requirements should not be filled with highly technical work.

 NEVER forget that your requirements must speak to the audience consuming the requirements.
 Your stakeholders and implementation team must be able to read and understand the material.
 So always write with your audience in mind and focus on what they need to know.
 I will remind you of the timeless words of [William Struck Jr from Elements of Style](https://daoyuan14.github.io/elos.pdf):